“Well obviously,” Maria said. “Ninjas. Why didn’t I guess?”

 “Huh,” Luigina said.
 “I would have guessed ‘rival trilobite park.'”

 “I don’t care about any of this,” Maria said.
 “We need to find Frightmarestein to figure out what weird cross-dimensional mojo she put on the plumbing in this place.
 That way we might fix stuff and save everyone or whatever.”

 She looked around the darkened lab, which was full of… well, full of sciencey stuff and ninjas as far as she could tell.
 It was hard to see how many ninjas.
 Since their recent dishonouring, they had decided to take ninjaing seriously again and were mostly half-hidden in the gloom.

 “Beep,” R17 said.
 “If you just tell us if you’ve seen Frightmarestein then we’ll go and leave you to your work.
 Beep”

 “Yeah,” Maria said.
-“And everyone knows you people have to do whatever a robot tells you to do.”
+“And everyone knows you people have to do something if a robot tells you to do it.”

 “Now that’s really racist!” a ninja exclaimed.
 “Like… extra racist, or something.”